Overwatch and pornography: Background and history

-Overwatch director Jeff Kaplan stated in an interview that he and his team have purposefully kept the romantic relationships and sexual identities of their characters vague in order to not "pander" to the audience.
+Overwatch director and lead designer Jeff Kaplan stated in an interview that he and his team have purposefully kept the romantic relationships and sexual identities of their characters vague in order to not "pander" to the audience.
 Kaplan described the porn scene as "an inevitable reality of the internet in 2016."
 When Randy Pitchford, CEO of Gearbox Software, tweeted about the existence of pornographic content based on Overwatch's competitor game Battleborn, he was immediately mocked and trolled by fans of the more popular game.
 Pitchford was accused of "desperately trying to put the spotlight back on his game", and the Reddit website he linked to was flooded by Overwatch references.

 In January 2017, Pornhub announced that "Overwatch" was the 11th-most searched term on their website in the previous year, beating out searches for words such as "anal" and "threesome".
 Pornography featuring the game's characters has remained popular years after the game's launch.
 D.Va, Tracer, and Mercy, ranked as the top three video game characters by number of searches on Pornhub in 2017, and the game was the most searched on the platform in 2019.
 Post-launch additions of new characters to the game's playable roster, such as Brigitte and Ashe, propelled spikes in related searches.
 After Ashe debuted, searches for Overwatch in general more than doubled on Pornhub.
 In 2022, Chinese internet users circumvented the state's ban on pornography by using a wallpaper app, with Overwatch-related porn being among the most popular on the platform.
 Media outlets also continued discussing Overwatch porn in 2022, ahead of the release of the game's sequel.